-5 HRA Screening of Site Allocations within the Guildford Local Plan Strategy and Sites Submission Version from 2016
+5 HRA ScreeningLikely Significant Effects of Site Allocations within the Guildford Local Plan Strategy and Sites Submission Version from 2016

-5.1.1 The following table presents the screening assessments for each strategic Site Allocation that has been put forward for consideration.
+5.1.1 The following table (Table 9) presents the screening-Likely Significant Effects assessments for each strategic Site Allocation that has been put forward for consideration.
 Green shading in the final column indicates a policy that has been screened out of further consideration in the table due to the absence of any mechanism for an adverse effect on European sites.
-Orange shading indicates that further discussion is required later in the document since a pathway of impact exists that cannot be immediately screened out at this stage.
+Orange shading indicates that further discussion is required later in the document since a pathway of impact exists that cannot be immediately screened out at this stage as being unlikely to lead to significant effects.
 Locations of Site Allocations are illustrated in Appendix A, Figure A2.

-Table 9: HRA Screening of the Site Allocations within Guildford Local Plan Strategy and Sites Submission Version for Effects on Thames Basin Heaths SPA.
+Table 9: HRA ScreeningLikely Significant Effects of the Site Allocations within Guildford Local Plan Strategy and Sites Submission Version for Effects on Thames Basin Heaths SPA.